Transparency Statement

 Where we identify the need to use the information further, for example, to consider or investigate compliance breaches, or concerns, or initiate our own investigations or inquiries, we will only do so if required or permitted by law.

-When we share it
+When we work with others and share information

 This information will be shared in accordance with our statutory powers, with appropriate caveats and/or controls, and in compliance with the relevant legislation and any information sharing agreements with the other agency.
 This may include when we are considering and investigating compliance breaches, concerns, and initiating our own investigations or inquiries.
-We will take all practicable steps to verify information provided to third parties
+We will take all practicable steps to verify information provided to third parties.

 We may, for example, share information with:

-- another regulator, oversight agency, or concerns body
+- another regulator, oversight agency, or concerns body;

-- the other party to a concern, for the purpose of investigating and resolving the concern
+- the other party to a concern, for the purpose of investigating and resolving the concern;

-- anyone we believe could provide information that is relevant to whether to investigate a concern, or to an investigation or inquiry, including witnesses to concern matters
+- anyone we believe could provide information that is relevant to whether to investigate a concern, or to an investigation or inquiry, including witnesses to concern matters;

 - the Police or another government agency, if required or authorised by law (for example to assist with the investigation of a criminal offence), or to report significant misconduct or breach of duty or where there is a serious threat to health or safety.